es-julial/alx_capstone_project/README.md

 4. Build credibility and trust: A personal portfolio website can help you build credibility and trust with potential clients, employers, and collaborators.
 It shows that you take your work seriously and that you're committed to your profession.

-Now that we've established the importance of a personal portfolio website, let's talk about how to build one using the Personal Portfolio Webflow Template.
+Now that we've established the importance of a personal portfolio website, let's talk about how to build one using React.JS.

-Webflow is a website builder that allows you to design and build responsive websites without any coding knowledge.
-The Personal Portfolio Webflow Template is a great starting point for creating a personal portfolio website.
+REACT.JS is a JS Library builder that allows you to design and build responsive websites easily and efficiently.
-Here's how to build a personal portfolio website using the Personal Portfolio Webflow Template:

 ## Technologies Used:
     Frontend: HTML, CSS, JavaScript